 - Crisis Text Line, Global.
 Crisis Text Line offers free, 24/7 support for people in crisis.
 Join their organization as a volunteer Crisis Counselor or make a financial donation to help them manage the increase in demand for their services.

 - Step Up for Mental Health, Chicago, IL.
 Step Up has set up an emergency response fund to provide immediate relief to community members in need of medical supplies, food, and mental health resources.
-Make a difference through a financial donation.

 - Harbor House, Orlando, FL.
 The Harbor House of Central Florida offers safety and support to survivors of domestic violence.
 For those with unsafe homes, they are left especially vulnerable during the current shelter-in-place orders.
 Harbor House needs your immediate financial support in order to continue their life-saving work.